epics-modules/lua/docs/using-lua-shell.md

 ### luash
 ---

+Run a Lua script in the calling shell's state.

 ```
 luash "file.lua" ["macros"]
 ```

-Runs a Lua script in the calling shell's state.
-The script shares variables, loaded modules, and function definitions with the shell session.
+The script shares
+variables, loaded modules, and function definitions with the shell session.